feranmiba/feranmiba/README.md

 - 👋 Hi, I’m @feranmiba
 - 👀 I’m interested in ...web2 and web3 development
 - 🌱 I’m currently learning ...
-Backend (node js)
+Mobile app development using react nativr
 - 💞️ I’m looking to collaborate on ...Fullstack project
 - 📫 How to reach me ...on amiolademilade@gmail.com